BLOG: Leadership InsightsGet Email Updates

-Though some of these hurdles may seem insurmountable, once you take a step back, reassess your Inner Critic, and achieve your Compassionate Center, they will become more achievable.
+Though some of these hurdles may seem insurmountable, once you take a step back, reassess your Inner Critic, and find your Compassionate Center, they will become more attainable.

 The Big Takeaway

 Mastering your Inner Critic is an ongoing process.
 Understanding what it is and how you can begin conquering it is a great first step.
-The real challenge remains in the process of recognizing your Inner Critic and practicing the tips provided by Bayer to return to your Compassionate Center whenever you find yourself in the judgment zone.
+The real challenge remains in the process of recognizing your Inner Critic and practicing the tips provided by Shannon to return to your Compassionate Center whenever you find yourself in the judgment zone.
 Remember, you are more than you give yourself credit for and you already have the power to master your Inner Critic.

-Linkage’s Women in Leadership Institute™ (WIL) is a four-day learning experience designed to equip women leaders with actionable strategies to overcome the hurdles women often face in the workplace.
-Shannon Bayer returns to the main stage at the Institute this November 11-16, 2023!
+The Women in Leadership Institute™ (WIL) is a four-day learning experience designed to equip women leaders with actionable strategies to overcome the hurdles women often face in the workplace.
+Shannon Bayer returns to the main stage at the Institute this November 13–16, 2023!
 Get your ticket.